 Students will prepare a programme of music which will be performed to their teacher in April/May.
 This programme will demonstrate performance on two instruments (one may be voice) at Grade 2 level.
 The performance will last 8 minutes in total, with a minimum of 2 minutes on one instrument.

-MUSIC PRODUCTION / MUSIC BUSINESS NPA LEVEL 6
+MUSIC BUSINESS NPA LEVEL 6

-Students would normally have

-An interest in sound engineering, music production and business.
+Students would normally have an interest in music, events management and business.

 Please note, these are subject to SQA updates and are correct at time of print.